thilse/hello-world/README.md

 Now we are starting to cover undoing and rewriting.

 This is the first change to a fork of the hello-wolrd w3schools repository

+This is the second change to a fork of the hello-wolrd w3schools repository